LAFF1/SQLAlchemy/README.md

 ### Overview

 Create a webpage to display Hawaii weather information from a SQLite database and return a json response, using Python and Flask.
 There is a main page, and responses both json and error responses are returned on a separate page.
+At the bottom of this README, you can also find additional temperature analysis for the beautiful state of Hawaii.

 ## Home Page